Schwitzd/PSRadomWork/Active Directory/Readme.md

 ## Bitlocker

-* **Get-BitlockerPassword** - This function will get the Bitlocker Password for a specific computer
+* **Get-BitlockerPassword** - This function will get the Bitlocker Password for a specified computer

 ## Computers

 * **Get-ComputerOwner** - Search in Active Directory and get User ID from Name or Surname
+* **Get-ComputerSpn** - This function retrieves the SPNs registered in Active Directory for a specified computer name

 ## Groups